 Also, keep in mind that canonical and ‘sitemap.xml’s URLs must be the same!

-But it is certainly not impossible to index your single page app on Google and other search engines.
-However, it will mean some additional time and effort should be expected.
-And the business considerations around opting for a single page application may well mean it is worth the extra SEO effort.
+But it is certainly not impossible to index your single-page app on Google and other search engines and have it rank well for your key terms.
+However, it does mean some additional effort should be expected if business considerations see you opt for a single-page application.